 Among the variables in

 hwy, a car’s fuel efficiency on the highway, in miles per gallon (mpg).
 A car with a low fuel efficiency consumes more fuel than a car with a high fuel efficiency when they travel the same distance.

 mpg, run this code to put

 hwy on the y-axis:

 ggplot(data = mpg) + geom_point(mapping = aes(x = displ, y = hwy))

 The plot shows a negative relationship between engine size (

 displ) and fuel efficiency (

 hwy).
 In other words, cars with big engines use more fuel.
-But the plot shows us something else as well.
+Does this confirm or refute your hypothesis about fuel efficiency and engine size?

 You complete your graph by adding one or more layers to